-Food Grade Buckets– Food Grade Buckets generally a cheaper option in comparison to #10 buckets.
+Food Grade Buckets – Food Grade Buckets generally a cheaper option in comparison to #10 buckets.
 You can pick them up to new or purchase them at your local bakeries for cheap (sometimes free).The disadvantage of Food Grade Buckets is they don’t come with an oxygen absorber.
-So, you’ll have to purchase it separately (can be found on Amazon).
+So, you’ll have to purchase it separately.

 However, certain food products don’t need an oxygen absorber and will last for long periods of time in just the Food Grade Bucket.

 It should be noted that these buckets are sometimes used for non-food products such as paint.
 So, if you pick one up used, make sure you’re not purchasing one in which this is the case.